Yifeng-T/Yifeng-T.github.io/HW2.md

         return str(n)[0:digits]
 ```
 We change the number value to string, to help us find the required length of digit number and remove the decimal.
+  Also, eval function will round up the decimals automatically, so I add one more digit (n+1) in eval function and keep the first n digits to solve this issue.

 **Function: SlidWind(num, l)**
 This function is extend the length of searching range to find out the satified length of prime number.
 The input value is a number+number, and output of the function is a number.